Come Sail Away: Reception

 Cash Box said that "a solitary voice introduces the melody to light piano accompaniment" and that then "the pure fury of the drum, guitar and vocal explosion that follows will pleasantly startle expectations."
 Record World said that "The melody here is most appealing; the message of escape seems just right for the spirit of the seventies."

-Classic Rock critic Malcolm Dome rated "Come Sail Away" as Styx's 7th greatest song, calling it "one of the all time great power ballads."

-In the United States, "Come Sail Away" reached #8 on Billboard and spent two weeks at #9 on Cash Box.
-The song also peaked at #9 in Canada.
-On superstation WLS-AM in their home city of Chicago, the song spent two weeks at #3 and was ranked at #26 for the year.
+In the United States, "Come Sail Away" reached No. 8 on Billboard and spent two weeks at No. 9 on Cash Box.
+The song also peaked at No. 9 in Canada.
+On superstation WLS-AM in their home city of Chicago, the song spent two weeks at No. 3 and was ranked at No. 26 for the year.

+Louder Sound and Billboard ranked "Come Sail Away" at number seven and number one, respectively, on their lists of the 10 greatest Styx songs.

+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years as chosen by a panel of celebrity contributors; it was one of eight suggestions from Neil deGrasse Tyson.